How to Become a Fire Investigator – In 5 Steps

 Licensing and Certification

-In order to work as a Fire Investigator, you won’t need to be certified in most states but it will help when looking for work since it shows initiative and complex understanding of the field.
+To work as a Fire Investigator, you won’t need to be certified in most states, but it will help when looking for work since it shows initiative and complex understanding of the field.

 There are quite a few ways to become certified, you can talk to your local fire chief, find an accredited program on the internet, or even go through your local community college or university.